Dominant wavelength

-In color science, the dominant wavelength is a method of characterizing a color's hue.
+In color science, the dominant wavelength is a method of approximating a color's hue.
 Along with purity, it makes up one half of the Helmholtz coordinates.
-A color's dominant wavelength is the wavelength of monochromatic spectral light that evokes an identical perception of hue.
+The dominant wavelength of a given color is defined to be the wavelength of monochromatic spectral light that lies on the straight line passing through the white point and the given colour in the chromaticity diagram.

 Determination

 Helmholtz coordinates

-The Helmholtz Coordinates are a Polar coordinate system for defining a 2D chromaticity plane.
-The circumferential coordinate is the dominant wavelength, which is analogous to hue of the HSL and HSV color spaces.
-The radial coordinate is the purity, which is analogous to saturation of the HSL and HSV color spaces.
+The Helmholtz coordinates are a polar coordinate system for defining a 2D chromaticity plane.
+The circumferential coordinate is the dominant wavelength, which is analogous to hue of the HSV color space.
+The radial coordinate is the purity, which is analogous to saturation of the HSV color space.

 Color space

-Any chromaticity diagram from any color space can be used for calculating the dominant wavelength as long as it is bound by a spectral locus defined by wavelength.
-However, the values will change depending on which color space is used.
+Not all color spaces can be used for determining the dominant wavelength of a color, because in most approximately perceptually uniform color spaces (such as CIELAB, Oklab, CIECAM02, etc) two colors with the same hue can have slightly different dominant wavelengths.
 Unless otherwise stated, the CIE 1931 color space (CIEXYZ) is used., but the CIELUV color space is sometimes used.
+The LMS color space can also be used for this purpose.

 Calculation

-To calculate the dominant wavelength of a chromaticity (or color), a straight line is drawn on the chromaticity diagram between the chromaticity's coordinates and the white point.
-The line is then extrapolated so it intersects the perimeter of the diagram at two points, where the perimeter comprises the spectral locus and/or line of purples.
-The point of intersection that is nearer to the chromaticity in question defines its dominant wavelength.
+To calculate the dominant wavelength of a chromaticity (or color), a half straight line is drawn on the chromaticity diagram that passes through the chromaticity's coordinates and starts in the white point (almost always, illuminant E, which is the equal energy white point).
+The line is then extrapolated so it intersects the perimeter of the diagram at one point, where the perimeter comprises the spectral locus or the line of purples.
+The point of intersection of that line and the spectral locus is the dominant wavelength.
+If the line intersects with the line of purples and not the spectral locus, the complementary wavelength is used.
 The purity can then be calculated as defined here.